Well, I'd recommend you experience an earthquake if you can: that's a pretty unique experience, just try to avoid the strong ones!

 Asakusa: as Honor Dargan stated above.
 But I would also mention Asakusa markets is the place to get all your gifts/novelties.
 I would also recommend going to the Kamiya Bar.
 Its best in the evenings and it gets really busy, I went there a few times by myself and just had a great time meeting real Japanese ppl.
 Its a very old bar in Tokyo.

 Tsukiji: Visit the Tokyo fish markets and then find some really fresh seafood at one of the little shops.
 I really enjoyed doing that.
 But you have to get there really early.

 Ikebukuro: I went to a cat petting zoo called Nekobukuro.
 600Y.
 Its just downright bizarre, thats why I think its worth a look.

 Harajuku: If you can get to Harajuku on the weekend and go to the street mall you might be lucky to see all the girls dressed up in lolita style.

 I went on a cruise of the river at night and that was pretty fun, it included meal and unlimited drinks (sake, beer, wine).
 Try and find some Nigori Sake when u are over there it was favourite type its not like normal sake.

 I used the Lonely Planet Phrase book and found it came in handy alot.
 Its actually really easy to get around the train stations have the sings in english and japanese.
 The Yamanote line is JR and I based most of my week around that line and if you think it is cheaper you should buy daily tickets.
 But be aware there is 2 private train lines and then the JR line. and you have to buy a ticket for each train line.
-But its easy peasy. over 7 years ago
+But its easy peasy. almost 8 years ago